BuidlGuidl/ctf.buidlguidl.com/README.md

 ---

-In this repo we provide a full set of tools to help you with the challenges, including:
+In this repository, we provide a full set of tools to help you with the challenges, including:

 - A user-friendly frontend to interact with the contracts (`/debug` page)
 - Simplified workflow for [deploying new contracts](https://docs.scaffoldeth.io/deploying/deploy-smart-contracts)